-In 2021, DO depletion (<5 ppm) was unprecedently evident at the lower basin for a brief period from 8/7-8/14/21, which coincided with rainy, warm weather that may have stimulated respiration and decomposition processes in the water column (thus consuming oxygen).
+In 2022, DO depletion (<5 ppm) was not evident at the lower basin.
+The entire water column of the lower basin was well-oxygenated, never measuring below 7.1 ppm.
 A thermocline cannot develop at the lower basin due to shallow water depth.
-Surface waters at the lower basin reached a maximum of 29.9°C on 6/30/21.
+Surface waters at the lower basin reached a maximum of 30.5°C on 8/8/22.
 Temperature and dissolved oxygen displayed an inverse relationship throughout the deployment (e.g., as temperature declined, oxygen increased).
 Warmer waters hold less oxygen and stimulate algae/plant growth, the organic material of which can be decomposed via oxygen consumption.